 Wisdom teeth, or third molars, begin to grow towards the end of oral development.
 When there isn’t room for a third molar to emerge, the result can be an impacted tooth.
 The wisdom tooth can get trapped between the gum tissue and jawbone because of uneven growth.
-It can harm adjacent teeth, gums, and bone.
-Oral surgeons can remove wisdom teeth to prevent them from causing severe infections and injury to your mouth.
+It can harm adjacent teeth, gums, and bones.
+Oral surgeons can wisdom teeth removal to prevent them from causing severe infections and injury to your mouth.

 Oral surgeons can treat facial injuries such as a dislocated jaw, fractured facial bones, facial laceration, fractured teeth, avulsed teeth, and oral lacerations.